lebedyncrs/yii2-attrswatcher/README.md

 to the require section of your composer.json.
 Usage
 ------------
 Sometimes you want on change some attribute set value to another attribute.
-This extention provide that.<br>
+This behavior provide that.<br>
 Attach behavior to model:
 ```php
 public function behavior(){